Sunny Wing Chun Liu

 1924 - 1987

-In his lifetime he was a featured soloist at youth congresses, General Conference Sessions, and camp meetings.
-He gave countless concerts in the Northwest, Hawaiian Islands, and Canada, many being presented as benefit programs to help church projects, and included a song in every sermon he preached.
-He was also involved in radio ministry and recorded several Chapel Records.
+In his lifetime he was a featured soloist at numerous youth congresses, on SDA college campuses, at General Conference Sessions, and at camp meetings.
+He gave countless concerts in the Northwest, Hawaiian Islands, and Canada, many being presented as benefit programs to help church projects.
+He recorded several Chapel Records and included a song in every sermon he preached.
+He worked tirlessly in his last two decades as a pastor in the Oregon area, serving at the Sunnyside, Gresham, University Park, Beaverton, and Lentz churches.

 Sources: Obituaries in the North Pacific Union Gleaner, 15 June 1987, 11, and Adventist Review, 8 October 1987, 21; Chapel Record Liners, Sunny Liu Sings (LP 5071), The Beautiful Land (LP1205), and How Big is God; U.S. Social Security Death Index; Washington Naturalization Records, 1904-1991, 28 February 1956 (Bernice).